Balancing Soft Skills and Technical Skills

 A K-12 program championing this effort is Project Lead the Way (PLTW).
 Their curriculum sets students up with skills regardless of their pursuit in a technically-focused field like science, technology, engineering or manufacturing.
 PLTW builds a strong foundation for innovation and problem solving while also balancing the soft skills needed to succeed.

-Let’s keep this conversation going -- What are other ways we can place a greater emphasis on understanding future workforce needs and training students around these needs?
+Let’s keep this conversation going on Linkedin -- What are other ways we can place a greater emphasis on understanding future workforce needs and training students around these needs?